Colston's Primary School Governors

 All complaints should be addressed to school in the first instance

-If unresolved please follow the school’s official complaints procedure
+If unresolved at school, please follow the school’s official complaints procedure